Roxxers/roxbot/docs/commands.md

 Before reading this, it is highly recommened you read the [quick start](quickstart.md) guide that will get you upto date with how Roxbot works and how to run her.
 This is handy if you expect to use commands that will edit Roxbot or Roxbot's guild settings.

+## How to use the docs

+When the command wants a CHANNEL, USER, MEMBER, or ROLE.
+This means the ID, name, or mention of that part of Discord.
+Role, User, and Member mentions start with a '@' and Channel mentions start with a '#'.
+A Member is the same as a User except a Member is explicitly a User in a Guild.

 ## Core Commands
 These are the base commands for Roxbot that are a part of the core bot.
 All of them deal with internal management and are, for the most part, unavalible to average users.